blue-yonder/tsfresh/docs/text/sklearn_transformers.rst

 scikit-learn Transformers
 =========================

-tsfresh includes three scikit-learn compatible transformers.
+tsfresh includes three scikit-learn compatible transformers, which allow you to easily incorporate feature extraction and feature selection from time series into your existing machine learning pipelines.
-You can easily add them to your existing data science pipeline.
-If you are not familiar with scikit-learn's pipeline we recommend you take a look at the official documentation [1]_.

-The purpose of such a pipeline is to assemble several preprocessing steps that can be cross-validated together while setting different parameters.
+The scikit-learn pipeline allows you to assemble several pre-processing steps that will be executed in sequence and thus, can be cross-validated together while setting different parameters (for more details about the scikit-learn's pipeline, take a look at the official documentation [1]_).
-Our tsfresh transformer allows you to extract and filter the time series features during such a preprocessing sequence.
+Our tsfresh transformers allow you to extract and filter the time series features during these pre-processing sequence.

-The first two estimators contained in tsfresh are the :class:`~tsfresh.transformers.feature_augmenter.FeatureAugmenter`, which extracts the features, and the :class:`~tsfresh.transformers.feature_selector.FeatureSelector`, which only performs the feature selection algorithm.
+The first two estimators in tsfresh are the :class:`~tsfresh.transformers.feature_augmenter.FeatureAugmenter`, which extracts the features, and the :class:`~tsfresh.transformers.feature_selector.FeatureSelector`, which performs the feature selection algorithm.
 It is preferable to combine extracting and filtering of the features in a single step to avoid unnecessary feature calculations.
-Hence, we have the :class:`~tsfresh.transformers.feature_augmenter.RelevantFeatureAugmenter`, which combines both the extraction and filtering of the features in a single step.
+Hence, the :class:`~tsfresh.transformers.feature_augmenter.RelevantFeatureAugmenter` combines both the extraction and filtering of the features in a single step.

 Example